StackVista/helm-charts/stable/hbase/README.md

 # HBase chart

-A chart to deploy Hbase with Hadoop using Kubernetes.
+A chart to deploy HBase with Hadoop using Kubernetes.
 Heavily inspired by the [Hadoop chart](https://github.com/kubernetes/charts/tree/master/stable/hadoop).

 ## How-to contribute